nicolasparada/blog/content/posts/passwordless-auth-server.md

 }
 ```

-This SQL query will insert a new verification code associated with the user with the given email.
-Because the user could not exist, that subquery can resolve to `NULL` which will fail the `NOT NULL` constraint on the "user_id" field so I do a check on that and return with `404 Not Found` in case or an internal error otherwise.
+This SQL query will insert a new verification code associated with a user with the given email and return the auto generated id.
+Because the user could not exist, that subquery can resolve to `NULL` which will fail the `NOT NULL` constraint on the `user_id` field so I do a check on that and return with `404 Not Found` in case or an internal error otherwise.

 ```go
 q := make(url.Values)